ddavis-4/PersonalSite/README.md

 ### Dec 6 2024
 Hello dearest Mother,

 I am writing to you from the front.
 The days here grow bleak and dim.
 I will be sent over the trench in two weeks time.

 but, I am bored in class and dont wanna focus right now so im going to see what I can get done here for a bit.
 OH, I did do anything last time.

 I have done much Now I must work on uploading my content.

 ### Dec 9 2024
 I am in my senior design class and we have a quest lecturer.
 My page is now consistent.
 I need to work on populating it with content.

 ### Dec 11 2024
 I didnt do any work on the site yesterday but I did have a chance in class to upload at lot of the coding assignments ive done for class.
 I was only able to get the stuff I have on my personal mac, Ill go to a lab computer and upload more content soon.

+# End 2024 - Start 2025
+### January 1 2025
+Happy new year.
+I haven't worked on this in a little while, I finished up school well.
+My GPA is a little lower than I would like, but still in a good range with one semester left.
+I do not think I would like to go to graduate school, at least not right off the bat.
+I want a job I want to get real experience.
+So, I had been working on my github, linked-in, and resume before christmas.
+Now I am getting back to it.
+I just plan to fix the color scheme of my site.